junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 He fumbles for the phone.
 The incoming number on the screen isn't a familiar one.
 He picks it up.

-The other end doesn't have anyone speaking, the sound coming out is a wave of high-pitched harsh white noise -- the kind that tells radios are disrupted by ghosts.
+The other end doesn't have anyone speaking, the sound coming out is a wave of high-pitched white noise, so harsh that it makes eardrums ache -- the kind that is a clear enough telltale to say radios are disrupted by ghosts.

 That makes him dead awake.

 Dean jumps off bed to search for his jacket pocket.
 Sam, also woken up, already turns on his EMF.
 Dean holds out his phone.
 EMF screams ghost and the pointer swinging directly to the far end of the red zone.

 "Ghost," Sam mouths.

-Dean thinks for a second, bringing the phone back to his ear, speaking tentatively, "Bobby?"
+Dean thinks for a second, bringing the phone back to his ear, speaking tentatively, "Bobby?
+Is that you?"

 The tone in the speaker shifts, but still a fuzzy noisy one, no audible answer.
 Then the line is dead.